nathanwooten/SQLExpressions/README.md

 # SQLExpressions

-Simple SQL expression in PHP
+This package offers an alternative SQL expressions solution.